buvoli/nprk-mr-intro/mathematica/README.md

 ---

-This directory contains the MATLAB code for reproducing stability figures from:
+This directory contains the Mathematica script for reproducing stability figures from the manuscript

     T. Buvoli, B. K. Tran, B. S. Southworth, "Multirate Runge-Kutta for Nonlinearly Partitioned Systems", 2025.